Achieving fusion power

 Selecting the right materials for commercial fusion plants will be crucial.
 The metals used in tokamaks will need to withstand the extreme conditions produced by high-energy fusion neutrons.

 In parallel with ITER, IFMIF (the International Fusion Materials Irradiation Facility) will be constructed to test materials for future fusion power plants against neutron damage and irradiation.
 IFMIF is a particle accelerator that will produce high-energy neutrons and fire them at samples of materials identified as suitable for the walls of commercial tokamaks.
 Completion of IFMIF's design is now being taken forward as a joint European/Japanese project and a site for the facility is being identified.

 Once the scientific and engineering systems have been tested on ITER, the next stage will be to build a demonstration fusion power plant integrating the results.
 Designs are already advanced for this prototype machine, known as ‘DEMO'.

-DEMO will produce two gigawatts of electrical power to the grid, a similar output to a standard electrical power plant, and could be online in the 2040s.
+DEMO will produce two gigawatts of electrical power to the grid, a similar output to a standard electrical power plant, and will be online by 2050.
 If successful, it will lead to the first generation of commercial fusion power stations.

 Components of a fusion power plant